Privicore

 Retrieve Registered Policy#

-Get detailed configuration for a specific policy, including rules, conditions, and associated voting configurations.
+Get detailed configuration for a specific policy, including selected events, configuration parameters, and associated voting configuration.

 Policy State Management#